 You may run a simple, low-maintenance business, but you still need a license.
 Licenses are thegovernment’s way of keeping track of your income and activities.
 Your license will identify yourunique business to ensure you:

 Where Do I Get a Business License?

-Depending on your business type, you may need to get a license at each level of governmentincluding:
+Forty-thousand licensing jurisdictions across the United States issue business licenses.
+They maycome from every level of government from the federal government right down to your municipalgovernment.Depending on your business type, you may need to get a license at each level of governmentincluding:

 What Happens If I Don’t Get a License?